NoSpawnn/eepy_os/README.md

 ![eepy cat](./assets/eepy.png)

 - Customised Fedora Atomic OS for servers that never sleep
-- Based on `ublue:ucore` and built using the uBlue image template
+- Based on `ublue-os/ucore` and built using the uBlue image template

-## Installation

-- Boot